EmumbaOrg/VectorDBBench/infra/README.md

 3. Destroy resources provisioned on cloud providers.

 ## PRE-REQUISITE
-Following tools are the required to be installed before using the architecture.
+Following tools are required to be installed before using the architecture.
 This architecture can be used on cloud as well as local computer.
-See Architecture layout section.
+See Architecture Layout section.
 ### Local Machine
 1. [Terraform](https://developer.hashicorp.com/terraform/install) latest version - for execution of terraform scripts
 2. [git](https://git-scm.com/downloads) - clone benchmarking repository
 3. [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) - for authentication with AWS, you must configure user credentials with appropriate / least privilege permissions for resource creation within a region
 4. [azure cli](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) - for Azure resource deployment, configure the user with necessary resource group level permissions
 5. [gcloud cli](https://cloud.google.com/sdk/docs/install) - for GCP deployment, user configured must have least privilege permissions to be able to create resources

 ### On Cloud
 1. A virtual machine deployed on any cloud provider in public subnet with internet access.
 2. An object storage for remote backend of terraform